passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 widgets—buttons, charts, sliders, images— and <span style="color: red; font-weight: bold;">
 supports input devices</span> like touchscreens, mice, and keyboards.
 It works with <span style="color: red; font-weight: bold;">any microcontroller and display,
-</span>is written in C, and, what really matters for us Zephyr comes packaged with LVGL.
+</span>is written in C, and, what really matters for us, Zephyr comes packaged with LVGL.
 -->

 ---